nl

 If the numbering options provided by cat

-isn't enough for you, nl
+isn't enough, nl

 Default numbering